JetBrains/kotlin/spec-docs/dynamic-types.md

 `Nothing` being mentioned, there's a risk of taking `dynamic` for a bottom type in some contexts, this is not intended and should be tested carefully.

+## Resolution rules

+- If a receiver is `dynamic` a call is resolved as dynamic if no members match the signature (these are members of `Any`, unless we implement bounded `dynamic`)
+  - Motivation: otherwise, **any** extension to **any** type that simply happens to be in scope and match the name and arguments will be bound for a call with a `dynamic` receiver, i.e. there's no way to force a call to be dynamic, and in the case of a `*`-import the code may change its semantics just because somebody added some extension in another file.
+  - This means that an extension **can not** be called on a `dynamic` receiver.
+If needed, one can force a call to an extension by casting teh receiver to a static type: `(d as Foo).bar()`
+  - This also means that an extension whose receiver type is `dynamic` can not be called on a `dynamic` variable without a cast

 ## Type Argument Inference

 When expected type of a call is `dynamic`, it does not automatically provide type arguments for nested calls.